 Figure 2.
-Connection between ERA5 Pacific SST anomalies and European t2m anomalies at sub-seasonal timescales in summer (1950-2021).
-A) Spearman rank correlation between week -3 to 0 SST anomalies and week 3 to 6 western European t2m, corrected for inflation by linear trends, seasonality and auto-correlation.
-Reported is the mean correlation over 5 crossvalidation folds, constructed by leaving out consecutive blocks of 14 years.
-B) Robustness of the correlation as measured by the number of folds with significant correlation.
+Connection between ERA5 Pacific sea surface temperature (SST) anomalies and European two-metre temperature (t2m) anomalies on sub-seasonal timescales in summer (1950-2021). (a) Spearman rank correlation between week -3 to 0 SST anomalies and week 3 to 6 western European t2m, corrected for inflation by linear trends, seasonality and auto-correlation.
+Reported is the mean correlation over five cross validation folds, constructed by leaving out consecutive blocks of 14 years. (b) Robustness of the correlation as measured by the number of folds with significant correlation.
 Annotated are regions commonly used to capture Pacific variability.
 The two components of the west Pacific Dipole (WPD) index are highlighted by white squares.
+PDO, Pacific Decadal Oscillation; WNP, western north Pacific.